channelaccess/ca/README.md

-Alternatively, as the Context implements the Java `AutoCloseable` interface, it can also be used inside a try-with-resources statement to ensure that the context's resources are automatically disposed when the context hoes out of scope.
+Alternatively, as the Context implements the Java `AutoCloseable` interface, it can also be used inside a try-with-resources statement to ensure that the context's resources are automatically disposed when the context goes out of scope.

 ```
 try ( Context context = new Context)